aplteam/Fire/Docs/UsefulRegExes.md

 What is this doing:

-1. When the regular expression engine checks a particular position first it does a look-behind, that is it looks to the character to the left of the current position.
-That's what `(?<` is doing.
+1. `(?<` together with the closing `)` forces the regular expression to check the position to the left of the current position; that's called a look-behind.

-2. It then performs three checks defined by what's between the two square brackets:
+   It then performs three checks defined by what's between the two square brackets:

    * `0-9` stands for all digits from 0 to 9